lguibr/number2word/infra/README.md

+Here's the updated README with details about integrating AWS CloudFront into your project infrastructure for the Trellis-Law project.
+This update includes how CloudFront will serve static content and manage API requests efficiently.

+---

 # Infrastructure Trellis-Law Project

 This repository contains the AWS Cloud Development Kit (CDK) infrastructure code located in the `infra` folder.
 It is designed to deploy and manage the cloud resources necessary for both the frontend and backend components of the Trellis-Law project.